OpenBubbles/docs/docs/support.md

 * Ignore if on version V1.8 or higher. ~~Set location services to always for the relay app.
 (Go to Settings, Privacy & Security, Location Services and Relay)~~
 * Enable Keep Awake in relay app
 * If using a VPN check if Apple domains and services are blocked.
+* Make sure relay app and OpenBubbles are updated

 ### Mac iMessage issues